Paris in World War II: The Resistance

-Another incident took place on 10 November; a 28-year-old French engineer named Jacques Bonsergent and his friends, coming home from a wedding, ran into a group of German soldiers in the blackout and got into a brawl.
+Another incident took place on 10 November; a 28-year-old French engineer named Jacques Bonsergent and his friends, coming home from a wedding, encountered a group of German soldiers in the blackout, and got into a brawl.
 A German soldier was punched.
 Bonsergent's friends escaped, but he was arrested and refused to give the names of his friends to the Germans.
 He was held in jail for nineteen days, taken to court, charged with "an act of violence against a member of the German Army", and sentenced to death.
 Bonsergent was executed by firing squad on 23 December, the first civilian in France executed for resistance against the occupation.
 In 1946, the metro station Jacques Bonsergent was named after him.

 The first significant Resistance organization in Paris was formed in September 1940 by a group of scholars connected with the Musée de l'Homme, the ethnology museum located at the Palais de Chaillot.
 On 15 December, using the museum mimeograph machine, they published Résistance, a four-page newspaper which gave its name to the movement that followed.
 The group was led by the Russian-born (French naturalized) anthropologist Boris Vildé.
 The first issue of the newspaper, proclaimed: "We are independent, simply French, chosen for the action we wish to carry out.
 We have only one ambition, one passion, one desire: to recreate France, pure and free."
 They collected information and established a network to help escaped French POWs to flee the country.
 They were not experienced conspirators, and they were discovered and arrested in January 1941.
 Vildé and the six other leaders were sentenced to death and executed by firing squad at Fort Mont Valérien, in the western suburbs of the city, on 22 February 1942.

-Most of the resistance by ordinary Parisians was symbolic: encouraged by the BBC, students scribbled the letter V for Victory on walls, blackboards, tables, and on the side of cars.
-The Germans tried to co-opt the 'V' campaign, placing huge Vs. symbolizing their own victories, on the Eiffel Tower and the National Assembly, but with little effect.
+Most of the resistance by ordinary Parisians was symbolic: encouraged by the BBC, students scribbled the letter V for Victory on walls, blackboards, tables, and the sides of cars.
+The Germans tried to co-opt the 'V' campaign, placing huge Vs symbolizing their own victories, on the Eiffel Tower and National Assembly, but with little effect.